hudson155/osiris-ai/osiris-core/README.md

 // 2 + 2 equals 4.
 ```

-### Using tools
+### Using Tools

-To make tools available to the LLM,
+To make Tools available to the LLM,
 extend the `Tool` class.

 ```kotlin